mdlugajczyk/cloud-computing-assignment/cluster/README.md

 that given infrastructure element with the same name already exists, it'll reuse it.
 Names of all elements are prefixed with student number.

+To avoid problems with ssh (which is used by ansible), ensure that ~/.ssh/known_hosts does not contain IP addresses assigned by open stack to newly created machines.
+Otherwise ansible will fail to connect to the nodes.

 Script will generate two 'host' files, one for ansible, one for MPI.
 MPI host file is used by the `run_benchmark.sh` and `run.sh` scripts.

+To delete cluster, run:

+	$ ./delete_cluster.sh

+It will find all nodes with name prefixed by student number, theirs floating IPs and delete them.
+Network infrastructure will not be deleted.

 # Handling node failures